 Student teaching Phase I and II/III are clinical field experiences where credential candidates can implement the knowledge and skills they've learned in seminars.
 Student teachers have the opportunity to observe and assist mentor teachers, develop lessons plans and curriculum materials, teach lessons and work with students, design and implement assessments, and refine their practice.

-Student teaching is divided into two semester-long experiences: Phase I and Phase II Student Teaching.
+Student teaching is divided into two semester-long experiences: Phase I and Phase II/III Student Teaching.

-Please consult our Student Teaching Handbook (pdf) for more information about responsibilities, recommended activities and assessments.
+The Student Teaching Handbook provides information about responsibilities, recommended activities and assessments.
 We recommend that all student teachers download and read through the handbook before beginning student teaching.

 Placements at San Jose State University are made within our primary service area (within Santa Clara County) based on program criteria, including school demographics, mentor teacher experience and credentials, and course distribution.
 Placements outside of our primary service area but still within Santa Clara County may be possible depending on supervisor availability.
 Unfortunately, we do not make placements outside of Santa Clara County and student teachers may not arrange their own placements or set their own schedules.
 However, we do our best to take geography and time constraints into account as we arrange placements.